mawais-afz/java-interview-questions/CoreJavaAndOOPFundamentals.md

 This allows **utility or common operations** to be performed during object initialization without needing object references.

+---

 ### Can Static methods access instance variables in java?

-💻 **Can Static Methods Access Instance Variables in Java?**

 **Rule:**